AndresG-8/AndresG-8/README.md

 - 👋 Hi, I’m @AndresG-8
-- 👀 I’m interested in learn all about git and how can i get all the benefits that is inside this platform
+- I’m interested in development, mainly as a backend developer.
+I like code, specially in python, c# and java.
-- 🌱 I’m currently learning about automation with Python and other sotware as Automation Anywhere and UiPath
+- I consider myself as a problem solver and also a person who share his knowledge and enjoy doing it
-- 💞️ I’m looking to collaborate on Open Source projects
+- I am working as a RPA Developer Leader and I know technologies as Automation Anywhere, UiPath and Blue Prism, witch are the top leaders in this topic

 <!---
 AndresG-8/AndresG-8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.